aime-team/aime-mlc/README.md

 mlc create --info
 ```

-For CUDA_ADA architecutre it will output:
+For CUDA_ADA architecture it will output:

 ```
 Available gpu architectures (currently used):